Selfbuilt's Flashlight Reviews

 For max output in the 1x18650-only class, the Sky Lumen 2 (SL2) by Vinh Nguyen (V54) is the current leader in my collection.
 High-drain rated IMR/INR 18650 cells are required for this light, though.

 Finally, if you are in the market for a true "thrower" in this class, you could try out Vinh's modded Eagletac S200C2vn (XP-G2 dedome).
 This is a custom modded light, and one with an unbelievable beam distance for the size.
 Olight has recently launched a stock dedome light, the Olight M2X-UT Javelot, which has even further throw.
+For a compact "pocket" thrower, check out the Nitecore MH20GT.

 Multiple 18650 Li-ion Rechargeable Batteries (2x, 3x, 4x or 6x)This is a huge class of lights, with outputs currently ranging anywhere from 600 to 6000+ lumens.
 It's hard to provide just a few examples, so I strongly suggest you check out the individual reviews below for additional ideas.